List of Coronation Street characters introduced in 2003: Claire Peacock

-Claire Jane Peacock (née Casey) is a fictional character in the UK television ITV soap opera Coronation Street.
+Claire Jane Peacock (also Casey) is a fictional character in the UK television ITV soap opera Coronation Street.
 Portrayed by actress Julia Haworth, the character first appeared onscreen during the episode airing on 9 April 2003, as the new nanny of established character Ashley Peacock's (Steven Arnold) son Joshua (Benjamin Beresford).
 Her storylines have since seen her fall in love with and marry Ashley, developing post natal depression after giving birth to their son Freddie.
 Claire was originally intended to be central to a long-running child abduction storyline, however, this was dropped by the show's producers as a result of its close resemblance to the disappearance of Madeleine McCann.

 Andy Morgan

 Andy Morgan was one of the brothers of Tom Morgan, a criminal who shot and killed a man in a Sheffield pub where Angela Harris (Kathryn Hunt) worked.
 She knew both the victim and the reputation of the Morgan family but gave evidence in court that helped to convict Tom.
 The Harrises then suffered a campaign of harassment and intimidation from the Morgan family and, in particular Andy and his third brother Nick which culminated in their home being set on fire one night and all their possessions burnt.
 The police put the Harris family on a witness protection programme and moved them to Weatherfield where, living at 6 Coronation Street, they assumed the surname of "Nelson".

 Angela's daughter Katy Harris (Lucy-Jo Hudson) found cutting off all ties with their previous life difficult and after a few months made contact with two former friends from Sheffield, Louise Crawley and Paul Evanson, with whom she went to an indie gig in Manchester.
 Although she enjoyed the night out, Katy was unaware that Andy had followed Louise and Paul from across the Pennines and, in turn, he then followed Katy home to Coronation Street.
 He rang his other brother Nick to say that he'd traced the family to where they were living and the two men made plans to exact their revenge on the Harrises.
 Carrying hand weapons and unsure of exactly which house their targets occupied they called at No. 13 and were told by Sally Webster (Sally Dynevor) where they could find Tommy (Thomas Craig) and Angela who they claimed were their "old friends".
 Only Katy was at home when the Morgans forced their way in, telling her they would wait for the others to return and that a pub full of people in Sheffield was ready to give them an alibi at the time they would be murdering the Harris family.
 Katy had recently been diagnosed as being diabetic but the brothers prevented her from taking his insulin shot, realising that if Katy's death appeared to be of natural causes then it could not be blamed on them.